craftercms/docs/source/developers/projects/craftercms/index.rst

 The Gradle task above will:

 #.
 Delete any existing environments/module
 #.
-Download Apache Tomcat, Elasticsearch, Apache Solr and MongoDB (check the Gradle section on how to specify a version for each component)
+Download Apache Tomcat, Elasticsearch, and MongoDB (check the Gradle section on how to specify a version for each component)
 #.
 Build all Crafter CMS modules from the source (check the :ref:`git` section on how to update the source)
 #.
 Create the environment folders and copy all needed resources